tomkob9999/calcu_machine/README.md

 |:----------|:----------|:----------|:----------|:----------|:----------|:----------|
 | |  | = (2) | = (1)-(2) | = {(1) choose (2)} |  = (2) * (3) * (4) | = (2)|

 Note: the number of total derivative equations match the number of the original equations.
-While the total functions can be derivated for each output of each function, only the number of the original equations of them are independent and they appear in each function.
-Therefore, total derivatives from the first function are added to the system.
+While the total derivatives can be derivated for each output of each function, only the number of the original equations of them are independent and they appear in each function.
+Therefore, total derivatives from the first function are added to the system usually unless it fails and search from the rest.

-Higher drivatives can be calculated by executing derive_derivatives() method incrementally as the privious derivatives are merely treated as scalers.
+Higher drivatives and lower anti-derivatives can be found by executing derive() and anti_derive() methods incrementally as the privious derivatives are merely treated as scalers.

 ### Sample Execution